bhisaac/5eFP/5eFP-SRD.md

 Choose a god, a pantheon of gods, or some other quasi-divine being from among those listed in "Fantasy-Historical Pantheons" or those specified by your GM, and work with your GM to detail the nature of your religious service.
 Were you a lesser functionary in a temple, raised from childhood to assist the priests in the sacred rites?
 Or were you a high priest who suddenly experienced a call to serve your god in a different way?
 Perhaps you were the leader of a small cult outside of any established temple structure, or even an occult group that served a fiendish master that you now deny.

-#### Proficiencies

-**Skills:** Insight

-**Equipment:** A holy symbol (a gift to you when you entered the priesthood), a prayer book or prayer wheel, 5 sticks of incense, vestments, a set of common clothes, and a pouch containing 1 Coin.
+**Equipment:** A holy symbol (a gift to you when you entered the priesthood), a prayer book or prayer wheel, incense, vestments, a set of common clothes, and a pouch containing 1 Coin.

 ### Feature: Shelter of the Faithful

 As an acolyte, you command the respect of those who share your faith, and you can perform the religious ceremonies of your deity.
 Whenever you spend a downtime round at a temple, shrine, or other established presence of your faith, you gain Rest and Repairs for free.
 Additionally, the following downtime options open up for you and for your allies in the HQ temple.
 After finishing the downtime round, you may gain holy water.
 - Spend herbs to get (1) healing potion.
-- Spend 1 coin to cast *lesser restoration*.
+- Spend ⛁ to cast *lesser restoration*.
-- Spend 5 coins to cast *greater restoration*.
+- Spend 5⛁ to cast *greater restoration*.
-- Spend 25 coins to cast *raise dead* on a fallen ally.
+- Spend 25⛁ coins to cast *raise dead* on a fallen ally.

 You might also have ties to a specific temple dedicated to your chosen deity or pantheon, and you have a residence there.
 This could be the temple where you used to serve, if you remain on good terms with it, or a temple where you have found a new home.
 While near your temple, you can call upon the priests for assistance, provided the assistance you ask for is not hazardous and you remain in good standing with your temple.

-### Suggested Characteristics
-Acolytes are shaped by their experience in temples or other religious communities.
-Their study of the history and tenets of their faith and their relationships to temples, shrines, or hierarchies affect their mannerisms and ideals.
-Their flaws might be some hidden hypocrisy or heretical idea, or an ideal or oath taken to an extreme.

 # Equipment

 ## Coins

 A 5eFP game uses coins (**⛁** equals 1 coin), a single denomination representing wealth, resources, experience, and reputation.
 The name of a coin may change in some 5eFP games.
 For example, coins might be called "gold pieces" in a medieval fantasy setting, while coins might refer to "credits" in a futuristic sci-fi setting.
 A game's setting handbook details what coins are called in a game.
 All coins use the following rules.

 ## Earning Coins

 GMs award **⛁** whenever PCs complete an encounter.
 Award +⛁ when the following conditions are met:

 - The PCs find one or more treasures during the encounter.